快速導覽

 Dinner options in Central

-Since Central is the busiest commercial district in Hong Kong, there must be many restaurants for you to choose from during dinner time.
-For example, in the IFC Mall located in Hong Kong Station in Central, there are many mid-to-high-end restaurants offering set meals ranging from HKD $150 to HKD300 per person.
-In addition, near the Central Market, there are also several Hong Kong-style tea restaurants and fish egg and beef brisket wonton noodle shops.
-On average, each person only needs to spend about HKD $50 to HKD$100, and he can already eat a lot.
+For example, the IFC Mall located in Hong Kong Station in Central has many mid-to-high-end restaurants, offering set menus costing around HKD $150 – HKD$300 per person.
+In addition, there are several Hong Kong-style tea restaurants and fish-ball-beef brisket wonton noodle shops near the Central Market.
+On average, each person only needs to spend about HKD $50 – HKD$100, and he can already eat a lot.

 IFC Mall business information: